-Summary of business book Think Again by bestseller author Adam Grant
+Masterclass summary with business book Think Again author Adam Grant

-Adam Grant wishes more leaders would think like scientists.
+Adam Grant wishes more leaders from all industries would think like scientists.

 In Think Again, the Originals author explains how scientists: